 Try high-calorie, high-protein drinks when you do not feel like eating.

-Add extra calories and protein to food using foods, such as butter, skim milk powder, honey, or brown sugar.
+Add extra calories and protein to food using foods, like butter, skim milk powder, honey, or brown sugar.

 Take your medicines with high-calorie fluids.